virtualhealthcitizen/postgresql-labs/01_basics/012_column_alias.md

 **Summary**

-In this section, you will learn about PostgreSQL _column aliases_ and how to use column aliases to assign temporary names to columns in queries.
+This section discusses PostgreSQL _column aliases_ and how to use column aliases to assign temporary names to columns in queries.

 ### Introduction to the PostgreSQL column alias